Marjory & Edgar Huizer Fishing Access Site

 DOUGLAS ISLAND | 0.194 ACRES | CONSERVED IN 2015

-- The site is an undeveloped coastal/waterfront property that abuts the Mendenhall Wetlands State Game Refuge and expands upon an existing protected area.
+- The site is a coastal/waterfront property that abuts the Mendenhall Wetlands State Game Refuge and expands upon an existing protected area.

 - Provides important upland buffer that helps to preserve the integrity of the ecologically important habitat contained within the Refuge.